ihrom/HammerTimePygame/README.md

 ===========
 Version 1.0
 -----------
-h3.
-A Python Pygame
+### A Python Pygame

 By Ivan Hromada, Derek Uskert, and Jan Hromada?

 The objective of the game is to hit as many squirrels as possible with a hammer.
+To run from the windows command prompt type 'hammertime.py'.